NLPerWS/KMatrix-2/README.md

    System Design and Interaction supports the construction, deployment, and user interaction of the K-LLMs system.
 The interface of System Construction is shown in picture.
    We offer a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
 We can construct K-LLMs system by:

-   1) selecting system enhancement pattern, including: Naive, Loop, Adaptive and Iterative;
+   1) Selecting knowledge enhancement pattern, including: Naive, Loop, Adaptive and Iterative;
-   2) selecting Knowledge source;
+   2) Selecting knowledge source;
-   3) selecting Retriever and configuring parameters;
+   3) Selecting retriever and configuring parameters;
-   4) selecting knowledge conflict resolution strategy;
+   4) Selecting knowledge conflict resolution strategy;
-   5) selecting Generator and configuring parameters.
+   5) Selecting generator and configuring parameters.

    KMatrix-2 automatically matches the corresponding Knowledge Integrator (Unified Verbalizer and Unified Querier) based on the selected knowledge bases, without the need for manual selection by users.